swright573/django-vertical-multi-columns/docs/source/guide/install.rst

 Requirements
 ------------

-Django-filter is tested against all supported versions of Python and `Django`__.
+Django-vertical-multi-columns is tested against all supported versions of Python and `Django`__.

 __ https://www.djangoproject.com/download/